 SkyTec™ Mineral Glass is Randolph’s most popular lens material.
 It is individually ground and polished to exacting standards to provide a high level of optical clarity that rivals a camera lens.

-Randolph non-polarised and polarised lenses are available in a variety of lens colours to improve performance characteristics based on visual attributes, light conditions and changing environmental factors.
+Randolph non-polarized and polarized lenses are available in a variety of lens colours to improve performance characteristics based on visual attributes, light conditions and changing environmental factors.

 Built to last a lifetime